 The history of the San Juan Mountains is just as rich as the scenery.
 Take the famous Million Dollar Highway south of Ouray to explore the ghost towns in Ironton and the Red Mountain Mining District.
 This area features historic headframes, tunnels, homes and cabins.
 During its boom time, this valley was home to as many as 10,000 people, 100 businesses, a post office, jail, schools, newspapers, saloons and gambling halls.
 Must-do hikes in the area include short (and relatively level) trips to the Colorado Boy Mine and the Corkscrew Turntable, which was the terminus of the supply train from Silverton before the steep cliffs of the Uncompahgre Gorge made train travel impossible.

-Try bouldering along Camp Bird Road, sport climbing at Rotary Park, or multi-pitch climbs in the Uncompahgre Gorge.
-There are great areas for beginners and families, and an ever growing number of high quality routes for more advanced climbers.
+Try sport climbing at Rotary Park, in the Sandias or on the Pool Wall and challenge yourself on multi-pitch climbs in the Uncompahgre Gorge.
+There are areas for beginners and families and an ever growing number of high quality routes for more advanced climbers.
 Be sure to check in with one of our local guide services and let them teach you the ropes safely.
 Always wear a helmet, and check out our bookstore and outdoor shop for the latest edition of local guidebooks.
 (Don’t forget to come back in winter, when the Ouray Ice Park offers endless blue ice to climb.)

-At the end of each day, come home to Ouray for delicious food, delightful shopping and a relaxing soak in our sulfur-free hot springs.
-Stay a few days and explore everything the San Juan Mountains have in store for you.
+At the end of each day, come home to Ouray for delicious food, craft beer, spirits, coffee and chocolates, delightful shopping and, of course, relaxing soak.
+Stay a few days and explore everything the San Juan Mountains have in store for you!

 Photos (top to bottom) courtesy of: OurayAtNight, OCRA, Kane Scheidegger, Don Paulson, San Juan Mountain Guides